alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 ### Feature Selection
 Since KMeans relies on distance to find clusters it suffers noise in data a lot.<br/>
-A good way to solve this problem is perform a feature selection.<br/>
+A good way to solve this problem is to perform a feature selection.<br/>
 How can we do that in unsupervised learning?<br/>

 A possible answer is PCA.As wikipedia states "This is accomplished by linearly transforming the data into a new coordinate system where (most of) the variation in the data can be described with fewer dimensions than the initial data."<br/>